satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 # PicCap

 Install PicCap from Homebrew Channel and restart.

 As an alternative to the direct installation from Homebrew Channels, the webOS Device Manager from GitHub can also be used for the installation.
 See: https://github.com/webosbrew/dev-manager-desktop
 Important!
 Under Add Device Connection Mode, select Use SSH Server by Homebrew Channel.
-(Username for this = root and password = alpine)
+(IP address of your television, port=22, Username for this = root and password = alpine) Username for this = root and password = alpine)

 ![webOS Device Manager Connection Mode](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/38aac118-389d-4234-87d3-d2aad02f84b4)